phthallo/code-examples/README.md

 code examples from my top three areas - python, pygame and html/css.

-pygame and python are primarily for school assignments whereas html/css are done for fun in my spare time
+pygame and python are primarily for school assignments whereas html/css are done for fun in my spare time. i've tried to pick the better examples, rather than the generic "print("hello world")" and "name = input("What's your name? ")".

 all code written by annabel quach, sometime in the past two years.